dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       If you set an active property on UDS at runtime, like Sun Light Color for example, you will typically see the change happen over the next 1 to 2 seconds.

-      This is because the blueprint handles recalculating and reapplying active properties as infrequently as it can, caching them and interolating between cached values on most frames.
+      This is because the blueprint handles recalculating and reapplying active properties as infrequently as it can, caching them and interpolating between cached values on most frames.

       If you need changes like this to happen instantly, there's a few things you can try: